Frederick Robinson (Royal Navy officer)

-Vice Admiral Frederick Charles Bryan Robinson (3 April 1836 – 18 January 1896) was a Royal Navy officer who went on to be Commander-in-Chief, East Indies Station.
+Vice-Admiral Frederick Charles Bryan Robinson (3 April 1836 – 18 January 1896) was a Royal Navy officer who served as Commander-in-Chief, East Indies Station.

 Naval career

 Born the son of Admiral Hercules Robinson, Robinson became a lieutenant in 1855.
 Promoted to Commander in 1863, he served in that rank in HMS Rinaldo from 1868 to 1871.
 He was appointed Commander-in-Chief, East Indies Station in 1891.
 He later became a Fellow of the Royal Geographical Society.

 Family

 In 1864 he married Willamina Bradley; in 1889 he married for a second time, to Alice Tew.